awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/3_failure_injection_prep.md

 weight: 3
 ---

-**Failure injection** (also known as **chaos testing**) is an effective and essential method to validate and understand the resiliency of your workload and is a recommended practice of the [AWS Well-Architected Reliability Pillar](https://aws.amazon.com/architecture/well-architected/).
-Here you will initiate various failure scenarios and assess how your system reacts.
+**Failure injection** is the means by which we will simulate disruptive real-world events that affect production environments.
+Such events are used in **chaos engineering** to validate and understand the resiliency of your workload. **Chaos engineering** is a recommended practice of the [AWS Well-Architected Reliability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/test-reliability.html).
+Here you will initiate various failure scenarios and assess how your workload reacts.

 ### Preparation